-Mental Health Learning was founded in 2018 as a consultancy and training provider to support members of the community and workplaces to do just this.
+Mental Health Learning was founded in 2018 as a consultancy and training provider to support places of education and workplaces to do just this.

 Our mission is to ensure that skills continue to grow amongst those who are most likely to see the signs of mental ill-health, self-harm, and thoughts of suicide.
-Our motivation is that our trainees can recognise these signs, then intervene to reduce harm in your community or workplace.
+Our motivation is that our trainees can recognise these signs, then intervene to reduce harm in your place of education or workplace.

 We exist not to tick a box, but to make a difference; to teach real-life skills.
 We work with you and your team to understand your needs and provide the training that is most suitable for you.
 If it’s not one of our regular courses, we will develop a bespoke course specifically for you.
 All our training is evidence based, and a number of our courses are accredited.

-We work with places of education, corporate companies such as Law firms and Accountancy firms, Health Care Professionals, Housing Associations, and more, as well as general members of the public.
+We work with places of education, Health care professionals, Housing Associations, the Criminal Justice System, Public services and more, as well as general members of the public.